haseebanwar/create-react-pkg/README.md

 ## Styling

 Create React Package lets you ship your package with CSS assets.
-You can import css/sass files in your JavaScript files out of the box.
+You can import stylesheets in your JavaScript files straightaway without doing any additional setup.

 ```css
 /* Button.css */